Classic Bran Muffins

-"A delicious source of fiber!
-My family have them almost every morning.
-Great healthy muffins!
-You may substitute dates for the raisins if you wish."
+These bran muffins are a delicious source of fiber!
+My family has them almost every morning.
+They're great!
+You may substitute dates for the raisins if you wish.

 I substitued 1 cup fat free plain yogurt for the buttermilk; 1/3 cup unsweetened applesauce for the oil; 1/4 cup egg substitue for the egg; a mixture of 5 TBSP white Splenda and 2 1/2 TBSP Brown Splenda for the brown sugar; 1 cup of whole wheat flour for the all-purpose flour; increased the vanilla to 1 tsp; used dried cranberries for the raisins and added 4 TBSP BeneFiber (you could use any of the fiber supplements).
 This lowered the calories to 93 and increased the fiber to 6 grams.
 My family loves them!
 (I tried using frozen blackberries but it made the muffins almost too moist.
 My kids liked them though.)